-- Created and launched a 185-square foot floating dock as a prototype for studying remediation strategies, while providing critical habitat and unique public access to Newtown Creek’s aquatic environment
+- Constructed and launched a 185-square-foot floating dock as a prototype for studying remediation strategies, while providing critical habitat and unique public access to Newtown Creek’s aquatic environment

-- Created an educational tool about Newtown Creek, serving as a frequent destination for canoe trips conducted by the North Brooklyn Community Boathouse and for land viewing events hosted by the Newtown Creek Alliance
+- Created an educational tool about Newtown Creek, serving as a frequent destination for canoe trips and land viewing events

 Toxic shock!
 Marine life returning to Newtown Creek (The Brooklyn Paper, October 27, 2015)